icopy-site/awesome/docs/awesome/awesome-transit.md

 - [Transit Network Model](https://github.com/tmelliott/TransitNetworkModel) - A tool to generate predictions using GTFS-realtime VehiclePositions, a particle filter, and a Kalman Filter.
 - [bus_kalman](https://github.com/cmoscardi/bus_kalman) - A Kalman Filter used to interpolate bus travel times using NYC MTA real-time data.
 - [transitcast](https://github.com/OpenTransitTools/transitcast) - Uses GTFS and GTFS-RT vehicle position feed generating an estimated transition time it takes for each vehicle to move from scheduled stop to scheduled stop recording these an "observed_stop_time" table.
 These records can later be used to train a machine learning model to make vehicle travel predictions.
 Created by TriMet as part of [an FTA IMI project](https://trimet.org/imi/program.htm).
+- [GTFS Data Pipeline for TfNSW Bus Datasets](https://github.com/teckkean/GTFS-Data-Pipeline-TfNSW-Bus) - A data pipeline developed for the TfNSW's GTFS Static and Realtime datasets.
+The datasets generated using the pipeline have been used to validate the performance of TfNSW's Transit Signal Priority Request via Public Transport Information and Priority System (PTIPS).

 ### SIRI